 The Rathbun Fellowship is open to Stanford undergraduate, graduate or professional students from any academic discipline.
 Students must have full-time status.
 The fellowship is intended for students who demonstrate a genuine desire to explore religion in their lives and a willingness to listen to and learn from those with different backgrounds.
 Deadline is Monday, May 5, 2014, 5:00 pm.

 For further information, contact us at firstname.lastname@example.org.

-The Office for Religious Life (ORL) seeks a second student (undergraduate or graduate) to foster interfaith collaboration at Stanford in the 2013-2014 academic year, to join a undergraduate currently working.
-The fellows liaison with the ORL and with Stanford Associated Religions (SAR – 32 religious and philosophical organizations), help facilitate joint programming between the SAR groups and staff the reception desk at the Center for Inter-Religious Community, Learning and Experiences on the third floor of Old Union.
-Interfaith Fellows work 10 hours per week and receive a $4000 stipend for the period 9/23/13-6/6/14, pro-rated for a shorter term.
-Deadline is Monday, October 21, 2013.
+Two interfaith fellows liaison with the Office for Religious Life and with Stanford Associated Religions (SAR – 32 religious and philosophical organizations), help facilitate joint programming between the SAR groups and staff the reception desk at the Center for Inter-Religious Community, Learning and Experiences on the third floor of Old Union.
+Interfaith Fellows work 10 hours per week and receive a $4000 stipend for the academic year.

 Spirituality, Service, & Social Change Fellowship (SSSC)